Dark-GreenCat/xmint/README.md

    make install-ibex
    ```

    - Follow the Makefile in the Ibex repository for more useful commands.
+For example:
       - To run Simple System:
          ```bash
          cd ibex